ComputationalBiomechanicsLab/rmr-solver-py/README.md

 ### Output Data

 The output of the RMR solver includes:
 - joint_forces.csv: The resulting joint reaction forces in N and moment in N/m2 of the defined output joint.
 The results are reported in the child (_child) and ground (_ground) reference frames.
-Furthermore the csv fiels includes a column on the time steps.
+Furthermore, the csv fiels includes a column of the time steps.
-- muscle_activations.csv: The csv files includes the calculcated muscle activations for each muscle in the model.
+- muscle_activation.csv: The csv files includes the calculcated muscle activations for each muscle in the model.
+Furthermore, the csv fiels includes a column of the time steps.
-- reserve_forces.csv: Here we report the resulting reserve forces of the reserve actuators.
+- reserve_forces.csv: Here we report the resulting reserve forces of each reserve actuators in the model.
+Furthermore, the csv fiels includes a column of the time steps.

--
+All outputs are reported using SI units.
 ---

 ## Contributors